 All Group employees are managed in the following way.

-After the annual human rights training sessions given to all employees, participants are asked to fill out a questionnaire regarding harassment-related information (e.g. “Had harassment?”
+At the OMRON Group in Japan, after the annual human rights training sessions given to all employees, participants are asked to fill out a questionnaire regarding harassment-related information (e.g. “Had harassment?”
 “Saw harassment?”), with the names of respondents included.
 This serves to assess the current situation and identify possible sources of harassment, leading to solve the problem at an early stage.

 To improve consultation skills, training to deal with harassment consultations is offered, focusing on role-playing by inviting external instructors to ensure a high level of effectiveness.